skolbot.AI Chatbot for Schools

 58% of international prospects are not native speakers of the institution's primary language (source: language detection, 8,500 Skolbot conversations, 2025-2026).
 A monolingual chatbot cuts access to more than half of the international pipeline.

 Acceptance threshold.
-Automatic language detection, response in the same language, coverage of at least 10 European languages without quality degradation.
+Automatic language detection, response in the same language, coverage of at least 10 languages without quality degradation.

 Common trap.
-"Automatic translation" is not "native multilingual".
-A chatbot that translates its English response into German produces approximate content and misses the nuances of local education pathways (Studienkolleg in Germany, selectie in the Netherlands, classes préparatoires in France).
+"Automatic translation" is not "native multilingual."
+A chatbot that translates its English response into Mandarin or Spanish produces approximate content and misses the nuances of local education pathways.
+International students need answers that reflect their specific admissions path β€” whether that involves I-20 forms, SEVP requirements, or credential evaluation through WES or ECE.

-3. Automatic open day registration (10%)
+3. Automatic campus tour registration (10%)

 The chatbot must detect visit intent and offer registration within the conversation, not simply link to a form.
-Tracking data across 35 institutions (2025-2026) shows an open day registration rate of 18.4% via chatbot versus 6.2% via form — a 3x factor.
+Tracking data across 35 institutions (2025-2026) shows a campus tour registration rate of 18.4% via chatbot versus 6.2% via form β€” a 3x factor.

 4. Analytics and reporting (8%)